kubewarden/kubewarden.io/content/blog/2025/09/kubewarden-1.29-release.md

 date: 2025-09-30
 ---

 Straight from the kitchen, Kubewarden 1.29 is served!
-This release is a medley bowl of healthy stack features, crisp policy improvements, and some fresh fixes, all seasoned with the wholesome flavour of paid-off tech debt.
+This release is a poké bowl of healthy stack features, crisp policy improvements, and some fresh fixes, all seasoned with the wholesome flavour of paid-off tech debt.

 ## Removal of Picky dependency and stringent behavior change

-Since long we have been depending on the Rust crate `picky` as the implementation for X.509 and PKI certificates that we use in [our cryptographic host capabilities](https://docs.kubewarden.io/reference/spec/host-capabilities/crypto).
+We have long depended on the Rust crate `picky` as the implementation for X.509 and PKI certificates that we use in [our cryptographic host capabilities](https://docs.kubewarden.io/reference/spec/host-capabilities/crypto).
 It allowed us to overcome some limitations in the `webpki` crate.